 Analysis of Tasks.
+Workflow evo-

-Workflow evolution information can also be helpful to characterize tasks.
+lution information can also be helpful to characterize tasks.
 As noted in Table 1, the tasks assigned to the scientific visualization students varied in their goals, difficulty, due date, and how open-ended they were.
 To illustrate how workflow evolution data can be used to gain some insight into the types of work involved in a task, we classified the actions involved in workflow development into: structural actions (addition and deletion of modules and connections in the workflow); parameter actions (modification of parameter values in the workflow); and layout actions (changes to the locations of modules in visual programming interface).

 Figure 4 shows an attempt to characterize tasks by the breakdown of actions involved.
-For all users, we calculated the overall percentage of actions that were structural, parameter and layout actions across all tasks (Figure 4(a)).
-In addition, we computed these percentages for each task, as shown in Figure 4(b), (c) and (d).
-The distributions of these percentages were plotted as boxplots.
+For each user, we calculated the overall percentage of actions that were structural, parameter and layout actions.
+In addition, we calculated these percentages for each task.
+All of these percentages were plotted as boxplots.
 Note that the percentage of actions spent changing parameters has the greatest variance for most tasks.
 This should be expected as some users locate correct parameter values faster than others, and some will also expend more effort tweaking parameters than others.
 Another interesting feature of these plots is that Task 5 shows more structural activity than Tasks 2, 3, and 4.
 This is explained by the fact that students were given examples for the previous three tasks, and in Task 5, they were left to discover how to create workflows from scratch.